yidiwang21/yidiwang21.github.io/_pages/about.md

 ---

 ## About Me
-I will join the [Department of Computer Science and Engineering](https://www.scu.edu/engineering/academic-programs/department-of-computer-engineering/) at [Santa Clara University](https://www.scu.edu/) as an Assistant Professor in Sept 2024.
+I am an an Assistant Professor in [Department of Computer Science and Engineering](https://www.scu.edu/engineering/academic-programs/department-of-computer-engineering/) at [Santa Clara University](https://www.scu.edu/).
 I received my Ph.D. in the Department of Electrical and Computer Engineering from University of California, Riverside in 2023.
 During my time at UCR, I have several publications in premier conference in the field of real-time systems, with focus on real-time scheduling for GPU-accelerated applications.
 My primary research interests are in the field of real-time embedded and cyber-physical systems.

 ## Research Interests